Quantifying Noise in Survey Expectations

-Expectations affect economic decisions, and therefore inaccurate expectations are costly.
-Expectations can be wrong in ways that are systematic (bias) or unsystematic (noise).
-We provide a general method for quantifying the noise component.
+Expectations affect economic decisions, and inaccurate expectations are costly.
+Expectations can be wrong due to either bias (systematic mistakes) or noise (unsystematic mistakes).
+We develop a framework for quantifying the level of noise in survey expectations.
 The method is based on the insight that theoretical models of expectation formation predict a factor structure for individual expectations.
-This insight leads to a widely applicable factor-based measurement procedure.
-Using data from professional forecasters, we find that noise is large and pervasive.
-Our findings have implications for forecast combination, macro models with incomplete information, and empirical research using micro data on expectations.
+Using data from professional forecasters, we find that the magnitude of noise is large (10%–30% of forecast MSE) and comparable to bias.
+We illustrate how our estimates can be applied to calibrate models with incomplete information and bound the effects of measurement error.

 Keywords: expectation formation, factor models, measurement error, noise, panel data, subjective expectations